ObjectIsAdvantag/devnetcreate-api/README.md

 - Optionally customize the [Activity](/api/models/Activity.js) fields
 - NODE_ENV=development node app.js
 - Test the API locally at http://localhost:1337
-- Now, deploy the API on Heroku, and customize the env variable to point to the production database
+- Deploy the API on Heroku, and customize the env variable to point to the production database

+## Dataset

+You can use the postman collection to fill in data manually, or simply write a batch in python or nodeJS to inject a CSV file via the API.

 # License